dbalan/pipet/README.md

   - [x] circleci build
   - [x] binary downloads
   - [x] make public
-  - [ ] Search full text, with a flag to search command
+  - [ ] Ability to search full text, with a flag to search command
-  - [ ] Try to abstract snippet id from operations.
+  - [ ] Try to abstract snippet id from operations, one way to do this is to move id's optional for commands and jump to a search interface in case IDs are not specified.
   - [ ] Tests, would like more tests.
-  - [ ] Add an archive flag for search, the data is not deleted, but is not exposed unless user turns on another flag.
+  - [ ] Add an archive flag for delete, the data is not deleted, but is not exposed unless user turns on another flag.

 ## Hacking
 0. Uses [dep](https://golang.github.io/dep/) for dependency management.